cirosantilli/latex-submodule/readme.md

 ( or to ther symlink names, which is the same thing ) if those change would be generally useful for the majority of projects, and then merge them back in.

-Otherwise, you must use other files to achieve the same effects.
+For changes which are only interesting for a given project you must use other files to achieve the same effects.

-# warning: data loss
+# Warning: data loss

-all output and auxiliary files are put in the output dirs specified in the makefile.
+All output and auxiliary files are put in the output dirs specified in the makefile.

-**DO NOT PUT ANYTHING VALUABLE INSIDE THOSE DIRS**, since `make clean` will wipe them out!!!
+**Do not put anything valuable inside those dirs**, since `make clean` will wipe them out!!!

-# rationale
+# Rationale

-the advantage of this submodule is obvious: centralizing all shared file developement in one place.
+The advantage of this submodule is obvious: centralizing all shared file developement in one place.

-the problem with this submodule is a problem because you have to copy it up once for every latex repo, and this takes up space
+The problem with this submodule is a problem because you have to copy it up once for every latex repo, and this takes up space

-however, we have considered that this is currently the best alternative since this repo is quite small and because the other alternatives are either unstable or put too much burden on the user.
+However, we have considered that this is currently the best alternative since this repo is quite small and because the other alternatives are either unstable or put too much burden on the user.

-## alternatives to use less space
+## Alternatives to use less space

-### clone into search paths
+### Clone into search paths

-files which have search paths for example `.sty`, could be put once on search path for every version. as explained in https://github.com/cirosantilli/latex-cheat/blob/86cdba6be7a3b4900e9459d7dcd516db6d0121f4/readme.md#sty-search-path
+Files which have search paths for example `.sty`, could be put once on search path for every version. as explained in https://github.com/cirosantilli/latex-cheat/blob/86cdba6be7a3b4900e9459d7dcd516db6d0121f4/readme.md#sty-search-path

-this does not apply to `makefile` or `.gitignore` since there is no search path for thoes AFAIK.
+This does not apply to `makefile` or `.gitignore` since there is no search path for thoes AFAIK.

-however AFAIK there is no automatic way to manage multiple versions of files in a search path.
+However AFAIK there is no automatic way to manage multiple versions of files in a search path.

 The best we could come up with was to: